selivan/selivan.github.io/_posts/2020-02-25-removing-bloatware-from-xiaomi-miui-android.md

 **NOTE**: I do not guarantee that this instructions won't break your phone, blow it to flaming pieces or cause a sentient machines rebellion against humanity.
 You were warned.

 To manage phone from command-line via USB you need `adb` - Android Debug Bridge, part of Android platform-tools.
 You can download the recent one for your OS [here](https://developer.android.com/studio/releases/platform-tools).

 If you are on Windows, you also need [USB drivers](https://developer.android.com/studio/run/oem-usb.html) for your device.
+You may also try [Universal Adb Driver](https://github.com/koush/UniversalAdbDriver).
+If you are using [chocolatey](https://chocolatey.org/) package manager, you can get both like that:

+`choco install -y adb universal-adb-drivers`

-* ⚙️ Settings - About phone.
+* ⚙️ Settings - About phone(or My Device).
 Tap "MIUI version" multiple times.
 Now Developer Options are unlocked.
 * ⚙️ Settings - Additional settings - Developer Options - [✔️] USB debugging.
 * Connect the phone to your computer via USB.
 Choose "File Transfer" mode instead of default "No data transfer".
 * Open console in a directory where you unpacked platform tools.